-26.5.7.
-NDP feedback report for a GCR acknowledgment request
+26.5.7.4a NDP feedback report for a GCR acknowledgment request

-If the Feedback Type subfield in the User Info field of the NFRP Trigger frame is 1, a STA that is scheduledshall send an NDP feedback report response in order to signal to the AP that it is in the awake state and whether it received all MSDUs or A-MSDUs indicated in NFRP Trigger frame.
+If an NFRP Trigger frame is received and the Feedback Type subfield in the User Info field of the NFRP Trigger frame is 1, a STA that is scheduled and has indicated support for responding to an NFRP Trigger frame for GCR acknowledgment request should send an NDP feedback report response in order to signal to the AP that it is in the awake state and whether it received all MSDUs or A-MSDUs indicated in NFRP Trigger frame.

 Each STA that is scheduled is assigned a STARTING_STS_NUM and an RU_TONE_SET_INDEX to transmit a FEEDBACK_STATUS bit.